-Stock Lending
+6.6 Stock Lending

 The Fund does not currently participate in any standalone stock-lending arrangements.
-As part of the LGPS Central pool, the funds managed by LGPS Central Limited do participate in stock-lending arrangements, and LGPS Central Limited has put controls are in place to protect the security of the Fund's assets.
+As part of the LGPS Central Pool, the funds managed by LGPSC do participate in stock-lending arrangements, and LGPSC has put controls in place to protect the security of the Fund's assets.